UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 If there is a free tier available, how many queries does it allow for?

-   - The free tier is limited to 10 API credits per 24-hours; the cost of querying the market price of a given exchange is 0.005 API credits (i.e. querying all three exchanges will cost 0.015 API credits).
+   - The free tier is limited to 10 API credits per 24-hours; the cost of querying the market price of a given exchange is 0.005 API credits.
    - Therefore, querying exchange can be performed 2000 times per day.
    - In other words, exchange can be queried at most every 43 seconds.